 Firms are required under the Senior Management Arrangements, Systems and Controls (SYSC) manual of the Financial Conduct Authority Handbook to have in place robust governance arrangements and effective procedures which allow it to identify, manage, monitor and report the risks it is or might be exposed to.

 The Capital Requirements Directive (‘CRD’) of the European Union created a regulatory capital framework across Europe governing how much capital financial services firms must retain.
-The rules are set out in the CRD under three pillars:
+The rules are set out in the CRD:

 - Pillar 2 requires firms to assess firm-specific risks not covered by Pillar 1 and, where necessary, maintain additional capital

-- Pillar 3 requires firms to disclose information regarding their risk assessment process and capital resources with the aim to encourage market discipline by allowing market participants to assess key information on risk exposure and the risk assessment process.
+- Firms are to disclosure information regarding their risk assessment process and capital resources with the aim to encourage market discipline by allowing market participants to assess key information on risk exposure and the risk assessment process.

-Future disclosures will be issued on an annual basis once they have been reviewed and approved by management.
+Future disclosures will be issued on an annual basis once they have been reviewed and approved by the Directors.
 The disclosures are not subject to audit except where they are equivalent to those prepared under accounting requirements for inclusion in the financial statements.

 3 GOVERNANCE ARRANGEMENTS

-The Firm has reviewed the number of directorships held by members of the Board and are satisfied that the arrangements are such that the management body is able to commit sufficient time and resources to perform their obligations in the Firm.
+The firm has reviewed the number of directorships held by Board members and are satisfied that the arrangements are such that the management body is able to commit sufficient time and resources to perform their obligations in the firm.
 The number of directorships held is monitored on an ongoing basis.

 4. CAPITAL ADEQUACY AND ICAAP

-The ICAAP process includes an assessment of all material risks faced by the Firm and the controls in place to identify, manage and mitigate these risks.
-The risks identified are stress-tested against various scenarios to determine the level of capital that needs to be held.
+The ICAAP process includes an assessment of all material risks faced by the firm and the controls in place to identify, manage and mitigate these risks.

-Whilst the ICAAP is formally reviewed once a year, the Directors review risks and the required capital more frequently and will particularly do so when there is a planned change impacting risks and capital or when changes are expected in the business environment potentially impacting the ability to generate income.
+Directors review risks and the required capital frequently and will particularly do so when there is a planned change impacting risks and capital or when changes are expected in the business environment potentially impacting the ability to generate income.

-A IFPRU125K firm must maintain at all times capital resources equal to or in excess of the base requirement (€125,000).
-The Pillar 1 capital requirement for a IFPRU125K firm is the higher of:
+An IFPRU125K firm must maintain at all times capital resources equal to or in excess of the base requirement (€125,000).
+The Pillar 1 capital requirement for an IFPRU firm is the higher of:

-The Firm must maintain at all times capital resources equal to or in excess of the Pillar 1 requirement.
-The Company complied fully with all capital requirements at point of authorisation and will continue to ensure compliance with capital adequacy rules.
+The firm must maintain at all times capital resources equal to or in excess of the Pillar 1 requirement.
+During the 12-month accounting period to 30th June 2019, the company complied fully with all capital requirements and operated well within regulatory requirements.
+At the accounting reference date, the firm held the following capital position: